Dental restoration: Direct restorations

 This technique involves placing a soft or malleable filling into the prepared tooth and building up the tooth.
 The material is then set hard and the tooth is restored.
-Where a wall of the tooth is missing and needs to be rebuilt, a matrix should be used before placing the material to recreate the shape of the tooth, so it is cleansible and to prevent the teeth from sticking together.
+Where a wall of the tooth is missing and needs to be rebuilt, a matrix should be used before placing the material to recreate the shape of the tooth, so it is cleansable and to prevent the teeth from sticking together.
 Sectional matrices are generally preferred to circumferential matrices when placing composite restorations in that they favour the formation of a contact point.
 This is important to reduce patient complaints of food impaction between the teeth.
 However, sectional matrices can be more technique sensitive to use, so care and skill is required to prevent problems occurring in the final restoration.
-The advantage of direct restorations is that they usually set quickly and can be placed in a single procedure.
+The advantage of direct restorations is that they are usually set quickly and can be placed in a single procedure.
 The dentist has a variety of different filling options to choose from.
 A decision is usually made based on the location and severity of the associated cavity.
 Since the material is required to set while in contact with the tooth, limited energy (heat) is passed to the tooth from the setting process.